rmetzler/bliki/wiki/mysql/choose-something-else.md

   tool](http://dev.mysql.com/doc/refman/5.5/en/partitioning.html) for it!
 But it comes with [enough caveats to strangle a horse](http://dev.mysql.com/doc/refman/5.5/en/partitioning-limitations.html):
-    * It's a separate table engine wrapping a "real" storage engine, which means it has its own, separate support for engine-specific features: transactions, foreign keys, and index types, `AUTO_INCREMENT`, and others.
+    * It's a separate table engine wrapping a “real” storage engine, which means it has its own, separate support for engine-specific features: transactions, foreign keys, and index types, `AUTO_INCREMENT`, and others.
 The syntax for configuring partitions makes selecting the wrong